S3-working-group/s3-practical-guide/docs/all.md

 ### Objections

-_An **objection** is an argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you'd rather avoid, or demonstrates worthwhile ways to improve._
+_An **objection** is an argument – relating to a proposal, existing agreement, or activity being conducted by one or more members of the organization – that reveals consequences or risks that are preferably avoided for the organization, or that demonstrates worthwhile ways to improve._

 You can think of objections as a simple tool for harvesting distributed intelligence and improving decision-making.

 Be aware that withholding objections can harm the ability of individuals, teams or the whole organization to achieve their objectives.

-It's the responsibility of each individual in an organization to raise potential objections to proposals, decisions, existing <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> or activities.
+In an organization that is following the _Principle of Consent_ it's the responsibility of individuals to raise possible objections to proposals, existing agreements, and activity – if and when they become aware of them – with those who are directly responsible for the decision or activity in question.
+In turn, those with that responsibility need to consider those arguments and address the ones that qualify as objections.
+Objections prevent proposals becoming agreements, without first considering the argument and making a conscious and explicit agreement about how to deal with it.
+The same is true for existing decisions and activities.

-Those accountable for an activity or (proposed) agreement in question, are responsible for *considering arguments and addressing objections* that are raised, when doing so will help to meet the organization's objectives.
+When reflecting on whether or not you have any objections to a proposal, existing agreement, or activity, consider the following questions.

-When seeking out potential objections, consider:
+-   How would continuing in this way fail to adequately respond to the driver and or fulfill the requirement that the proposal or agreement is intended to address in an effective way? (**effectiveness**)

-- why the <a href="glossary.html#entry-intended-outcome" class="glossary-tooltip" data-toggle="tooltip" title="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</a> would not be (fully) achieved: **effectiveness**
+-   How would continuing in this way lead to undesirable consequences or risks in the same domain, in the wider organization or beyond? (**side-effects**)
-- why it would be wasteful to proceed as proposed (or previously agreed): **efficiency**
+-   How would continuing in this way lead to waste, or miss out on worthwhile ways to improve? (**efficiency**)

-- the negative consequences something would have elsewhere (in the same <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domain</a>, in the wider organization, or beyond): **side-effects**
+**Note:** A worthwhile improvement is one where the cost of improving, in terms of the time, energy and resources it would require, would be outweighed by the anticipated gains the change would lead to.

 The information revealed by objections can be used to improve: